aws-quickstart/quickstart-uipath-orchestrator/README.md

-# quickstart-uipath-orchestrator
-## UIPath Orchestrator on AWS Cloud
+# UIPath Orchestrator on AWS Cloud

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/gnRVW).